zerihunMoges/rakt-web/README.md

 # RAKT Food Trucks Web

-This is a next.js project that allows you to easily find nearby food trucks around San Francisco. 🚚🍔🌮
+This is a next.js project that allows you to easily see nearby food trucks around San Francisco. 🚚🍔🌮

 # 🌐 Live Demo